 When the Commission receives a complaint, the staff screens it to determine whether the complaint falls within the Commission's jurisdiction.
 If the complaint does not allege judicial misconduct, it is not accepted.
 If it does, it is docketed and assigned a complaint number.

 c.
-"Frivolous and Unfounded" Complaints
+"Frivolous or Unfounded" Complaints

-If, upon screening, the Executive Director considers a complaint to be "frivolous and unfounded," pursuant to Rule 6D, the complaint goes to the Commission for immediate consideration of whether it should be summarily dismissed.
+If, upon screening, the Executive Director considers a complaint to be "frivolous or unfounded," pursuant to Rule 6D, the complaint goes to the Commission for immediate consideration of whether it should be summarily dismissed.

 d.
 Stale Complaints

 If, upon screening, the Executive Director finds that a complaint alleges that judicial misconduct occurred more than one year prior to the filing of the complaint, the complaint goes to the Commission for immediate consideration of whether there is good cause to investigate it.
 "Good cause" considerations include how old the allegations are, why the complaint was not filed sooner, and whether evidence and witnesses' memories of the events are likely still to exist.
 After a finding of no good cause, a complaint is dismissed, and the judge and complainant are so notified.
 After a finding of good cause, a complaint is investigated.